Leasing is a great opportunity for any level of rider!

-We have a number of wonderful horses available for lease.
+We have a number of wonderful horses available for lease through the HVRA program.

 Leases are Full or Half.
 A Full Lease entitles you to complete access to the horse as though you own